 Others view God essentially as a Provider.
 Again, God is without doubt our Provider and we can be assured of His care and provision.

-Yet if we view God fundamentally as a Provider, we begin to relate to Him as a Cosmic Butler or worse, a Slot Machine in the Sky.
+Yet if we view God fundamentally as a Provider, we begin to relate to Him as a Fairy Godparent or worse, a Cosmic Butler who serves at our beck and call.
 The result?
 We believe God exists for our personal benefit and get offended when He doesn’t deliver on demand.

 Still others view God essentially as a Lord.
 Yes, He is Lord … our King, the Supreme Ruler.
 For sure!

 But if we view God fundamentally as a Lord, we end up relating to Him as a Drill Sergeant or worse still, The Divine Killjoy.
 The result?
 The intimate relationship God intends for us is void of grace and becomes stifled by a thousand rules, demands and obligations.